The Numerical Stability of Hyperbolic Representation Learning: Comparing Lorentz and Poincar e Models

 \end{proposition} See \Cref{proof:p radius} for proof.
 Here $k$ is the number of bits required to avoid $x$ being rounded to the boundary.
-Under the Float64 arithmetic system, the rounding error is $2^{-52}\approx 2*10^{-16}$.
+Under the Float64 arithmetic system, the rounding error for the subtraction $1-10^{-k}$ is $2^{-53}$, i.e., $1-10^{-k}$ will be rounded to $1$ when $10^{-k}\leq 2^{-53}\approx 10^{-16}$.
 Hence, the maximum $k$ is around $16$.
-This corresponds to a distance $d_{\D^n}(0,x)\approx 37$.
-Thus, we can only represent points correctly within a ball of radius $r_0\approx 37$ in the Poincaré ball.
+This corresponds to a distance $d_{\D^n}(0,x)\approx 38$.
+Thus, we can only represent points correctly within a ball of radius $r_0\approx 38$ in the Poincar\'{e} ball.

-\paragraph{Lorentz model} Contrary to many beliefs, it turns out that the Lorentz model has an even smaller representation capacity: it can only represent points correctly within a ball of radius $r_0/2\approx 18$.
+\paragraph{Lorentz Model} Interestingly, it turns out that the Lorentz model has an even smaller representation capacity: it can only represent points correctly within a ball of radius $r_0/2\approx 19$.
 Recall the fundamental equation $[x,x]=-1$ in defining the Lorentz model.
-Given a point $x\in\LL^n$ and let $x_0=10^8$, then $x_0^2=10^{16}$.
-Then, the floating number representation of $x_0^2+1$ is the same as the one for $x_0^2$ (in the Float64 system, the sum of two numbers differ in orders of magnitude over 16 would be rounded to the large number itself) and thus computing $[x,x]$ using floating point arithmetic will return 0 instead of the desired $-1$.
-Moreover, due to the following result, we know the condition $x_0=10^8$ corresponds to the radius $r_0/2$.
+Given a point $x=(x_0,\ldots,x_n)\in\LL^n$, if $x_0=10^8$, then $x_0^2=10^{16}$.
+Then, the floating number representation of $x_0^2-1$ is the same as the one for $x_0^2$ (roughly speaking, in the Float64 system, the sum/difference of two numbers differ in orders of magnitude over 16 would be rounded to the larger number itself), causing the computation of $[x,x]$ to return $0$ instead of the desired $-1$.
+Moreover, due to the following result, we know that the condition $x_0=10^8$ corresponds to the radius $r_0/2$.

 \begin{proposition}[Lorentz radius] For any point $x\in\LL^n$, if $x_0=10^{k}$ for some positive number $k$, then,

 \end{proposition} See \Cref{proof:l radius} for proof.
 This difference in the radii between the two models can be clearly seen from the perspective of the exponential maps.
 We postpone this interpretation to later \Cref{rmk:2}.